wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 deallocate, or compare for equality on the value object (`value` field of each node), respectively.
 As a result, the list object can be duplicated, deallocated, and searched for a particular key using the interface functions `listDup()`, `listRelease()`, and `listSearch()`.

+### Intset

+Redis implements sorted integer set in file `intset.h` and `intset.c`.
+Overall, the `intset` structure is just an array of integer elements stored compactly in sorted order.
+Lookup operations on the set involve binary search to locate the position of the given search key.
+Insertion operations need to shift the elements backwards if the key to be inserted is to be inserted into the middle of the element array.

 ## Build, Compilation, and Usage